 written by Mia Montalvo

-It’s 2020, and at this point shouldn’t cruelty-free just be the standard for all products?
+It’s 2020, and at this point shouldn’t cruelty-free products just be the standard?

 Striving to be a conscious consumer can be a daunting task when so many of our daily products do not have a clear definition of whether they are cruelty-free or not.
 From beauty, skincare, haircare, to everyday household items, many brands and companies have proudly taken the “clean,” “non-toxic,” and “cruelty-free” front, yet do not have concrete guidelines to support how their products are manufactured.